-Use the MENUCMD rule to add items to both the Desktop menu and the Selected toolchest menu.
+Use the MENUCMD rule to add items to the bottom of both the Desktop menu and the Selected toolchest menu.
 The Desktop menu is the menu that appears when you hold down the right mouse button while the cursor is positioned on the Desktop.
-The Selected toolchest menu is the menu that appears when you hold down the right mouse button while the cursor is positioned over the Selected toolchest.
+The Selected toolchest menu is the menu that appears when you hold down the left mouse button while the cursor is positioned over the Selected toolchest menu.